codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Send announcements
 ------------------
 Announcements can be sent to instructors that displays a similar banner as above in the child course informing all instructors of an announcement.
-These can be sent where you wish to provide information to the instructors where there are no changes/updates to the course content.
+These can be used to provide other information to instructors.

 To send an announcement, follow these steps: